Sarah Ruhl: Passion Play

-Ruhl's Passion Play cycle premiered at the Arena Stage, Washington, D.C. in 2005, directed by Molly Smith.
+Ruhl's Passion Play cycle premiered at the Arena Stage, Washington, D.C., in 2005, directed by Molly Smith.
 It was next produced by the Goodman Theatre (Chicago) and Yale Rep (New Haven).
 Ruhl began writing Passion Play at age 21, while studying with Paula Vogel at Brown University.
 She did not finish the play until eight years later, after Wendy C. Goldberg and Arena's Molly Smith commissioned the third act.
 Passion Play made its New York City premiere in Spring 2010 in a production by the Epic Theatre Ensemble at the Irondale Center in Brooklyn.
 Each part of the trilogy depicts the staging of a Passion Play at a different place and during a different historical period: Elizabethan England, Nazi Germany, and the United States from the time of the Vietnam War until the present.

 Dead Man's Cell Phone

 Dead Man's Cell Phone (2007) premiered Off-Broadway at Playwrights Horizons in 2008 starring Mary-Louise Parker.
-Its world premiere was at Washington D.C.'s Woolly Mammoth Theatre Company in 2007.
-It was subsequently produced by the Steppenwolf Theatre in 2008 and at the Oregon Shakespeare Festival in 2009.
+Its world premiere was at Washington D.C.'s Woolly Mammoth Theatre Company in 2007.Bacalzo, Dan.
+"Death Becomes Her", Theatermania.com, May 30, 2007 It was subsequently produced by the Steppenwolf Theatre in 2008 and at the Oregon Shakespeare Festival in 2009.
 The play received a UK premiere at The Arches (Glasgow) in June 2011.
 The play explores technology and the disconnect people are experiencing in the digital age:

 "Cell phones, iPods, wireless computers will change people in ways we don't even understand," Ruhl stated.
 "We're less connected to the present.
 No one is where they are.
 There's absolutely no reason to talk to a stranger anymore—you connect to people you already know.
 But how well do you know them?
 Because you never see them—you just talk to them.
 I find that terrifying."